Tat Tvam Asi (That Thou Art) is one of the Mahavakyas of Vedanta. The Other Mahavakyas are Aham Brahmasmi, Prajnanam Brahma, and Ayam Atma Brahma.

 yaḥ pūrvaṃ tapaso jātamadbhyaḥ pūrvamajāyata ।

-He who was born, by the result of penance, before Pancha Bhutas like water were born and who has taken abode in the heart of all beings, is the seer of all.
-He is ‘Tat’.
+He who was born, by the result of penance, before five basic elements like water were born and who has taken abode in the heart of all beings, is the seer of all.
+He is ‘Tat’.– Kada Upanishad 2.16

 In the beginning (before creation), there was an entity without a second.
 Some say that there was nothing before creation.
 How can this be true?
 How could anything be created out of nothing?
 In fact, there was only one entity without a second.

 The water conceived, “May I become many and grow forth!”.
 It created food.
-Hence whenever it rains, there is food produced.
+Hence whenever it rains, there is production of food.

 Hence there are three types of beings: Born of eggs, Born of living beings and born of roots.